 - 10.6.
-When consulting on the designation of a new neighbourhood area boundary or amending a designated neighbourhood area boundary, we will always consult with the relevant statutory bodies (e.g. Environment Agency, Natural England and Historic England), neighbouring councils and adjoining towns and parishes. - 10.7.
-We also provide some support to the qualifying bodies when consulting on their draft neighbourhood plan (Regulation 14) before they submit the plan to us. - 10.8.
-When consulting on a draft neighbourhood plan submitted by the qualifying body, at publication stage (Regulation 16), we will always consult with those statutory bodies identified in Schedule 1 of the Neighbourhood Planning (General) Regulations 2012.
+When consulting on the designation of a new neighbourhood area boundary or amending a designated neighbourhood area boundary, we will, in accordance with the Neighbourhood Planning (General) Regulations 2012, always consult with the relevant statutory bodies (e.g. Environment Agency, Natural England and Historic England), neighbouring councils and adjoining towns and parishes. - 10.7.
+We also provide some support to the qualifying bodies wWhen qualifying bodies are consulting on their draft neighbourhood plan in accordance with Regulation 14 of the Neighbourhood Planning (General) Regulations 2012, we will provide some support before they submit the plan to us. - 10.8.
+When consulting on a draft neighbourhood plan submitted by the qualifying body, at publication stage in accordance with Regulation 16 of the Neighbourhood Planning (General) Regulations 2012, we will consult with those statutory bodies identified in Schedule 1 of the Neighbourhood Planning (General) Regulations 2012.those regulations.